jakecronin/MyWeb/README.md

-## MyWeb is an iOS app that creates an interactive 3D web of a user's Facebook friends based on photo tags.
+# MyWeb

-# TECHNOLOGIES USED:
+## iOS app that creates an interactive 3D web of a user's Facebook friends based on photo tags.

-*Swift, Facebook API, SceneKit, Force Directed Algorithm*
+*Swift, Facebook API, SceneKit, Force Directed Graph*

 # Motivation and Description
 One weekend I grew tired of working on my KnifeLife app all day, so I decided to dig into my backlog of app ideas and pulled out this idea.
 I find social networks fascinating and wanted a way to view my own network through facebook.